HeatherHOC/portfolio/README.md

 Google Data Analytics Certification Portfolio

-Former certified personal trainer into the dynamic and progressive career in data analytics and journalism.
+Former certified personal trainer transitioning into the dynamic and progressive career in data analytics and journalism.

 ### Education
 -